How These Books Will Change You!

 One of the things which helped me go from being a homeless single mum to multiple international award-winning CEO was the books I read.
 Books forced me to get out of my own head and out of my own way.
 They showed me another way of thinking, helped me focus, taught me numerous skills and enabled me to build a business, improve my finances and completely change my life.

 This year I committed to reading at least 1 book a month, but in January I have already read 5!
 I simply cannot get enough of all the books I have wanted to read and I want you to be able to read the books which have truly changed my life too.
-We have partnered with Budgeting, Food, Stockpiling and Saving Ideas Australia to bring you this giveaway!
-The winner can choose to either have the books in print, eBook or audio format.
-Books will be shipped straight to you from The Book Depository.
-Details on how to enter at the bottom of the post, along with the terms and conditions.

 *Affiliate links are used in this post for the books I recommend and where I buy mine as they are the cheapest I’ve found.

 Recommended to me by a reader, it is one of the best books I have read lately.
 It opened my eyes to a bunch of things which have happened in my life, how I have self-sabotaged and how to change my mindset.
 While I have read many books on mindset, money, human psychology and similar topics, this one was a game changer.
 It is easy to read, covers so much for such a short book and gives you practical advice and action to take.

 Or you could read The Life-Changing Magic of Not Giving A F*ck by Sarah Knight.
 Similar theme, different style.
 In a nutshell, either of these books will help you stop worrying so much about what people think and instead live your life.
 It’s not about being a horrible human, it’s about setting boundaries and knowing what you need (or don’t need) in your life.
 Learning to say no and instead, making yourself a priority.